opsgenie/opsgenie-configuration-backup/README.md

 While importing, the script reads the data from remote Git repository or local path.

 The file formats should be the same as export file formats.
-Since entities data is stored in JSON format, users can change it manually.
-However they should not change the file format.
-There should be one main folder named OpsGenieBackups and 9 sub-folders.
+Since entities data is stored in JSON format, users can change it manually but they should not change the file format.

+The default restore operation imports everything in your backup folder to your OpsGenie account.
+In order to configure your restore settings you can use restoreConfig.properties file.
+OpsGenieImportUtil uses restoreConfig.properties file if there is any in run directory (the directory which the jar file is located in).

 ## Update current data
 The script adds missing entities or updates current entities.